Libvirt¶

 virsh save <guestname> save-my.state

-Once saved, the virtual machine will no longer be running.
+Once saved, the virtual machine stops running.

-A saved virtual machine can be restored using:
+Restore a saved virtual machine using:

 virsh restore save-my.state